 All claims submitted in accordance with the Amending Scheme have now been agreed.
-Remaining technical provisions relate solely to creditors whose claims were excluded from the crystallisation process of the Amending Scheme along with associated claims handling and administrative expenses.
-As prescribed by the Amending Scheme, claims relating to these creditors will continue to be processed as they arise in the normal course of business up to 31 December 2035.
-A level of uncertainty therefore remains with regard to these provisions, however this uncertainty is managed through the provisions of the Amending Scheme whereby future claims (and associated claims handling and administrative expenses) relating to the groups of creditors excluded from the crystallisation process of the Amending Scheme that cannot be met by the provisions set aside for those claims (and expenses) in accordance with the Amending Scheme will either be funded by NNOFIC or, if they are not covered by the arrangements in place with NNOFIC, will not be paid or incurred.
+Remaining technical provisions relate solely to creditors whose claims were excluded from the crystallisation process of the Amending Scheme along with associated claims handling and administrative expenses which have all been agreed through an adjudication process which concluded in March 2022.
+As prescribed by the Amending Scheme, claims relating to these creditors will continue to be processed as they arise in the normal course of business up to approximately 2060.